 2. Law School Admission Council's Calculator (LSAC Calculator)

-Once you have all the information you need about getting into law school, make sure you’re doing what you need to do to get into the law school of your choice.
-For instance, finding out you need a 3.50 GPA to get into your desired law school after you’ve graduated with a 3.20 is a little too late.
+Once you have all the information you need about getting into law school, make sure you're doing what you need to do to get into the law school of your choice well in advance.
+For instance, finding out you need a 3.50 GPA to get into your desired law school after you've graduated with a 3.20 is a little too late.
 Make sure you're working hard and putting research into your life well in advance.

-Start your research now!
-Verify your chosen law school’s acceptance rates to know how much competition you’ll be facing, and what you can do to give yourself the advantage.
+So start now!
+Verify your chosen law school's acceptance rates to know how much competition you'll be facing and what you can do to give yourself the advantage.
 The research you do won't only help you know what you're up against, but it can also help you know exactly where to direct your energy with studying and applying.
 Good luck!